 The product was ambitious, and in hindsight, over-ambitious given the resources that we had.
 It was fascinating to explore uncharted lands in the area of human computer interaction, and as a designer I found this to be a great learning experience.

-Possibly the greatest machine learning superpower that will transform the creative industry is the ability to take a creative asset, and apply a completely different style onto it.
-Say you want a poster.
-And in that poster you want a picture of a tiger that matches a Japanese Zen theme.
-With style transfer, you can take any regular photo of a tiger, and have the machine learning algorithm "Zenify" it for you.
+Possibly the greatest machine learning superpower that will transform the creative industry is the ability to take a creative asset, and apply a completely different style to it.

-This would be a big deal for marketing and advertising agencies who could explore artistic ideas in record time.
-In fact, people could bounce these ideas around, and have the software generate ideas live as people speak.
+This would be a big deal for marketing and advertising agencies, for example, who could explore artistic ideas in record time.

 The difference between a machine and a human is that the machine will never get tired.
 We wanted to take unique advantage of that by offering a product that would endlessly generate idea after idea.
 The human picks the ideas they like, can pause and tweak what's being generated, but the default mode would be a "digital river of endlessly flowing ideas".

 Our line of thought eventually lit up another idea bulb: we could offer this product as a live assistant by integrating this service with Alexa and Siri.

 Creative teams could put a HomePod, or Alexa device in the room, hook it up to our service, and then just have a conversation about their project ideas.
 The Alexa device would feed the audio to our service, which would interpret it, and when someone says "what if we advertised this product with a James Bond theme?" — boom — you have a mockup generated live on the screen.
 Person points at the screen "Yes!
 Exactly like that."